vsoch/gsea/README.md

 You do not need to specify
 - inputprefix: Is extracted from the input data path - this is the name of the subdirectory that will be created.

-### gseaJar Output parsing

-NOT YET WRITTEN
-- parse other input types

 ## gseaR Output Parsing